TCU-DCDA/DCDA40833-portfolio-template/QUICK_START.md

    - Replace with your research content

 4. **Add images:**
-   - Export visualizations from Jupyter as PNG
+   - Export visualizations from Google Colab as PNG
    - Save to `images/` folder

 5. **Upload to GitHub:**